Hybrid dynamical systems modeling of power systems: Applications in power systems

-Hybrid model approaches have yet to see widespread application in power systems, not because advanced methods are lacking—new techniques continue to emerge \cite{clark2024optimalcontrolhybridsystems, ALTIN2018128} but due to insufficient exploration in this domain.
-While computational complexity poses a challenge for large-scale systems, the reviewed methods illustrate the potential of hybrid models to provide an improved framework for optimization and control.

-Potential research gaps include: Limitations of first-order optimization methods in handling non-smooth dynamics introduced by discrete events and impulsive HDS.
-As recently noted in \cite{clark2024optimalcontrolhybridsystems}, the non-injective nature of a reset map where multiple different initial states (before the reset) map to the same final state (after the reset), especially those leading to dimensionality reduction (submersive resets), is a significant challenge in hybrid systems, including power systems.
-For example, when a fault triggers protective relays, causing generators to disconnect, the system can undergo a reset that complicates the optimization of the post-fault state.
-Current methods have been reported to be unable to identify a unique and optimal trajectory due to loss of dimensionality.
-Addressing this requires further development of optimization strategies.
+Hybrid model approaches have yet to see widespread application in power systems, not because advanced methods are lacking as new techniques continue to emerge \cite{clark2024optimalcontrolhybridsystems, ALTIN2018128}, but because the domain remains insufficiently explored.
+Current optimization methods face limitation in handling non-smooth dynamics introduced by discrete events and impulsive HDS.
+As recently noted in \cite{clark2024optimalcontrolhybridsystems}, the non-injective nature of a reset map where multiple pre-reset states map to a single post-reset state, especially those leading to dimensionality reduction (submersive resets), poses a significant challenge.
+These effects alsoo create difficulty in identifying a unique optimal trajectory, as discrete events alter both the size and dimensionality of the state space.